 - Count to 10

-How Couples Therapy Can Help
+How Couples Therapy Can Help With Emotional Abuse?

 When stonewalling occurs in a relationship, couples therapy can help.
 Dealing with the problem together is best because there are behaviors both of you need to learn and unlearn.
 You need to find the right tools to improve your communication, and this is where a professional counselor comes in.